nadarasarbahavan/nadarasarbahavan.github.io/_portfolio/solder.md

 ---
-title: "A Safe Power Controlled Soldering Iron (Undergrad Coursework - Analog Electronics)"
+title: "A Safe Power Controlled Soldering Iron"
 excerpt: "A low-cost, power-controlled soldering iron for hobbyists, using a TRIAC and opto-TRIAC AC solid state relay triggered by a UJT-based trigger circuit for accurate power control."
 collection: portfolio
 category: "undergraduate"